Super Mario Sunshine: Gameplay

 In this game, Mario is joined by a robotic backpack named F.L.U.D.D.
-(Flash Liquidizing Ultra Dousing Device), which uses the power of water to clean away goop and help Mario reach new places.
-Mario starts with two default nozzles for F.L.U.D.D., Squirt and Hover, which he can quickly switch between.
-The Squirt nozzle lets Mario spray a stream of water which he can use to clean sludge, attack enemies, and activate certain mechanisms.
+(Flash Liquidizer Ultra Dousing Device), which uses the power of water to clean goop and help Mario reach new places.
+Mario starts with two default nozzles for F.L.U.D.D., Squirt and Hover, which he can switch between.
+The Squirt nozzle lets Mario spray a stream of water, which he can use to clean sludge, attack enemies, and activate certain mechanisms.
 The Hover nozzle lets Mario hover in the air for a short period of time, allowing him to cross large gaps while simultaneously spraying things directly below him.
 As the game progresses, Mario unlocks two additional nozzles for F.L.U.D.D. which can be substituted with the Hover nozzle: the Rocket nozzle, which shoots Mario high up into the air; and the Turbo nozzle, which moves Mario at high speeds, allowing him to run across water and break into certain areas.
 Each of F.L.U.D.D.'s nozzles use water from its reserves, which can be refilled via water sources such as rivers or fountains.
 There are also various secret courses where F.L.U.D.D. is taken away from Mario, forcing him to rely on his natural platforming abilities.
-Unlike Super Mario 64, Mario can no longer long jump; he can instead perform a spin jump by twirling the analog stick and jumping, allowing Mario to jump higher and farther.
-Mario can also now perform dives at any time, giving Mario the ability to slide quickly across wet surfaces and serve as another alternative to the long jump.
-At certain points in the game, Mario may come across an egg which hatches into a Yoshi after being brought a fruit he asks for.
-Yoshi can be ridden upon and can attack by spitting juice, which can clear certain obstacles that water cannot.
+Unlike Super Mario 64, Mario cannot long jump; he can instead perform a spin jump by twirling the analog stick and jumping, allowing him to jump higher and farther.
+Mario can also perform dives at any time, giving him the ability to slide quickly across wet surfaces.

+Super Mario Sunshine is the first 3D Super Mario game with the ability to ride Yoshi.
+At certain points, Mario can come across an egg which hatches into a Yoshi after being given a specific type of fruit.
+Yoshi can be ridden upon and attack by spitting juice, which can clear certain obstacles that water cannot.
 Yoshi can also use his tongue to eat enemies or other pieces of fruit which change his color, depending on the type of fruit.
-Yoshi will disappear if he runs out of juice or falls into deep water.
-Juice can be replenished by eating more fruit.
+Yoshi will disappear if he runs out of juice or falls into deep water; juice can be replenished by eating more fruit.